hariseldon84/x52/core/stories/epic-7-social-community.md

 ### User Story
 As a user, I want to join productivity guilds so that I can connect with like-minded individuals and participate in community-driven productivity initiatives.

-### Acceptance Criteria
+### Acceptance Criteria ✅ COMPLETE
-- [ ] User can create guilds with names, descriptions, and membership rules
+- [x] User can create guilds with names, descriptions, and membership rules
-- [ ] Guilds can be public (anyone can join) or private (invitation only)
+- [x] Guilds can be public (anyone can join) or private (invitation only)
-- [ ] Guild members can participate in guild-specific challenges
+- [x] Guild members can participate in guild-specific challenges
-- [ ] Guilds have discussion boards for sharing tips and motivation
+- [x] Guilds have discussion boards for sharing tips and motivation
-- [ ] Guild leaders can manage membership and moderate discussions
+- [x] Guild leaders can manage membership and moderate discussions
-- [ ] Guild statistics show collective productivity metrics
+- [x] Guild statistics show collective productivity metrics
-- [ ] Users can search and discover guilds by interests or goals
+- [x] Users can search and discover guilds by interests or goals
-- [ ] Guild achievements and recognition for active communities
+- [x] Guild achievements and recognition for active communities

 ### Technical Notes
 - Create guilds table with membership management